v-hearya/skype-docs/Skype/Trusted-Application-API/docs/TrustedApplicationEndpoint.md

 ```
 2. You will be prompted with a windows PowerShell credential dialog box.
 Sign in using the tenant credentials.

-Successful completion of the above mentioned steps will create a Windows PowerShell session that makes a connection to Skype for Business Online.
+Successful completion of the above mentioned steps will create a Windows PowerShell session that makes a connection to the Skype for Business Online.
 Now you can use PowerShell cmdlets to set up the application endpoint.

 For more information see: [Connecting to Skype for Business Online by using Windows PowerShell](https://technet.microsoft.com/en-us/library/dn362795.aspx)

 ## PowerShell cmdlets to setup Trusted Application Endpoint

->Note: **Assigning a phone number to the Trusted Application Endpoint is optional**, If you want to assign a service phone number to the Trusted Application Endpoint,  make sure that you complete the steps mentioned in [ Acquire and assign service phone number
+>Note: **Assigning a service phone number to the Trusted Application Endpoint is optional**, If you want to assign a service number to the Trusted Application Endpoint,  make sure that you complete the steps mentioned in [Acquire the service phone number
- ](./AssignServiceNumber.md) to acquire a service phone number before proceeding to the following section.
+ ](./AquireServiceNumber.md) to acquire a service phone number before proceeding to the following section.
 For **PSTN** or samples, assign the **service numbers** to the trusted application endpoint using cmdlets with **PhoneNumber parameter**, which is otherwise optional.
 Please refer examples at the end of this page.

  The following cmdlets can be used to setup trusted application endpoints: